Aeronautical Studies Career Information

 Job Outlook and Salary Information

-In 2008, there were 8,700 aeronautical engineers making an average salary of $55,000 in the U.S. The BLS projects a mere 200 new jobs in the field will be added in the span of 2008-2018.
+In 2014, there were 69,080 aerospace engineers, a broad term for aeronautical engineers, making an average salary of $105,380 in the U.S. The BLS projects a 7% job growth between 2012-2022.
 Although demand for aeronautical products is expected to grow in that time, the increased use of computer simulations for designing and testing aircraft will reduce the need for more engineers (www.bls.gov).

 Related to Aeronautical Studies